HerryTech/HerryTech/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=👋+Hi+there,;+I+am+HerryTech,+a+lady+in+Tech;I+align+with+growth✨...)](https://git.io/typing-svg)
-- 🌱 I'm an aspiring data scientist passionate about uncovering insights from data
+- 🌱 I'm a data scientist passionate about working with data
 - 🌱 I'm currently learning machine learning, data analysis, and visualization techniques.
 - 👀 I’m interested in projects/work that will challenge me
 - 💞️ My watchword : Growth, Excellence and Hard work